valterhenrique/tw-chef-repo/cookbooks/tw-mvp/README.md

 # tw-mvp

-TODO: Enter the cookbook description here.
+Installs/configure the MVP using the cookbook `tw-mvp`.